guillaumeblaquiere/eventsync/README.md

     is performed after each event reception.
 * `observationPeriod` is the number of seconds in the past, from now, to retrieve the events when the endpoints conditions are checked.
 The value is in seconds and must be > 0
-* `KeepEventAfterTrigger` is a flag that indicate if the events must be flagged as exported or not after an event sync message generation.
-This parameter is  to `false` by default. _See advanced feature for more details_
+* `KeepEventAfterTrigger` is a flag that indicates if the events must be flagged as exported or not after an event sync message generation.
+This parameter is set to `false` by default. _See advanced feature for more details_

 ### Endpoints
 ```